List of Hollyoaks characters introduced in 2015: Louis Loveday

 Louis Loveday, played by Karl Collins, made his first on-screen appearance on 3 March 2015.
 The basis of the character was announced on 15 November 2014, whilst details about the character, including name and casting were announced on 10 February 2015.
 On 22 January 2019, Louis was killed-off when he was murdered by Breda McQueen (Moya Brady).

+Karl Collins (pictured) portrayed Louis Loveday.

 Louis has been billed as a great dad, teacher and cook, as well as letting Simone believe that she is in charge.
 Louis is the new deputy headteacher at Hollyoaks High.
 When baby Rose Lomax is kidnapped, the suspicion turns to Louis after finding a file with pictures of local girls unaware that the file belongs to his wife Simone Loveday (Jacqueline Boatswain) who is searching for their daughter Lisa (Rachel Adedeji), Louis is arrested therefore making Simone admit the truth.

 In November 2015, it is discovered that Simone is pregnant, however, on Christmas Eve, they reveal Simone has suffered a miscarriage.
 In March 2016, Simone discovers Louis' affair with Joanne Cardsley (Rachel Leskovac), resulting in her throwing them out and them arguing on several occasions, but Simone later decides to give their marriage another chance, but they walk in on their son Zack (Duayne Boachie) and Sonia Albright (Kiza Deen) and are disgusted.
 They are left gobsmacked to discover that Sonia is not the real Lisa.
 They come face to face with Lisa at the police station and she returns home with them, however, he and Simone struggle to bond with her.